Strengthened second law for multi-dimensional systems coupled to multiple thermodynamic reservoirs: Introduction

+Generalizing further, there are other kinds of systems that also have multiple coordinates, where the global dynamics arises due to the system's coupling with thermodynamic reservoirs, just like in an MPP.
+Also like in an MPP, each reservoir in these systems is only coupled to a proper subset of the coordinates, which results in dependency constraints.
+In contrast to an MPP however, some reservoirs are coupled to more than one coordinate.
+As an example, as stated in~\cite{chetrite2019information}: ``Fluctuations in biochemical networks, e.g. in a living cell, have a complex origin that precludes a description of such systems in terms of bipartite or multipartite processes, as is usually done in the framework of stochastic and/or information thermodynamics.''
+The strengthened second law I present below applies to these generalized forms of MPPs as well as to MPPs.

-In the next section I formalize dependency constraints for composite systems as restrictions on the rate matrix of a continuous-time Markov chain (CTMC).
-I then use this formalization to derive an expression for the EP of a composite system that involves the dependency constraints of its rate matrix, but also involves other factors.
-In the following section I derive a lower bound on that expression for EP purely in terms of those dependency constraints, the initial distribution $p(0)$, and the ending distribution $p(t_f)$.
+In the next section I formalize dependency constraints as restrictions on the rate matrix of a CTMC.
+This is followed by a section in which I use this formalization to derive an expression for the EP of system that involves the triple of \{the rate matrix dependency constraints, the initial distribution over states, the final distribution over states\}, together with certain other factors.
+In the following section I derive a lower bound on that expression for EP which depends only on the triple of \{dependency constraints, initial distribution, final distribution\}, without those other factors.
+In particular, this lower bound does not depend on any properties of the rate matrix, other than the dependency constraints.
 This lower bound is my main result.
-In the ending section I present examples.
+In the following section this main result to analyze how the thermodynamics of feedback control~\cite{sagawa2009minimal,parrondo2015thermodynamics,kolchinsky_wolpert_2020_thermo_under_constraints} changes when we know that the system being controlled obeys a given set of dependency constraints.
+In the following section I present a set of examples of my main result.
+I end with some discussion, in particular of the relation of the new result to other results in the literature.